 Child and adolescent psychiatry training is completed in the final year of the TBP.
 During this time, residents complete their final core rotation with a focus on early childhood development at the Matilda H. Theiss Child Development Center.
 They also continue their child and adolescent outpatient continuity clinic for one half day per week and participate in multidisciplinary family therapy training one half day per week for four months.
 This clinic is supervised live via a one-way mirror by two instructors who provide immediate feedback and guidance for the development of family therapeutic skills.

 The predominant focus of the final year is on outpatient experiences and elective training.
-Required outpatient experiences include forensics, school consultation and community psychiatry.
-A wide variety of outpatient subspecialty electives are available including: pediatric bipolar disorder, obsessive-compulsive disorder, adolescents at high risk for suicide and non-suicidal self-harm, autism and developmental disorders, attention and hyperactivity disorders, and transition to college and early-adulthood.
+Required outpatient experiences include forensics, adolescent dual diagnosis, school consultation, as well as, child and family psychotherapy clinics.
+A wide variety of outpatient subspecialty electives are available including: pediatric bipolar disorder, obsessive-compulsive disorder, adolescents at high risk for suicide and non-suicidal self-harm, autism and developmental disorders, attention and hyperactivity disorders, eating disorders, integrative medicine, and transition to college and early-adulthood.

-Residents are also encouraged to create elective experiences that are relevant to their career goals.
+Residents are also allowed to create new elective experiences that are relevant to their career goals.
 These may be fully resident-created or may include choosing from other available clinical experiences, such as team leader electives in inpatient or outpatient services, alternative and complementary medicine, and evidence-based psychotherapies in the care of medically ill children.
 In addition, non-clinical experiences in systems of care, managed care, educational or administrative activities, and research are available.
-Interested residents may also pursue certification in Electro-Convulsive Therapy.
+Interested residents may also participate in our Public Service Psychiatry Fellowship or pursue certification in Electro-Convulsive Therapy.